When you think of cities with literary connections, Copenhagen probably isn’t anywhere near the top of your list.

 It may seem odd, but many cemeteries in Copenhagen are seen as great green spaces by the people that live there and they’re a popular place to go for an afternoon stroll.

 Inside the cemetery you’ll find lots of impressive stonework, tall trees to rest under and grassy spaces to sit.
-If the weather’s good this could be a good place to curl up with a book by Andersen or Kierkgard.
+If the weather’s good this could be a good place to curl up with a book by Andersen or Kierkegaard.

 Address: Assistens Cemetery, Kapelvej 4, 2200 København N